BradHutchings/Mmojo-Server/docs/Packaging-ls1.md

 unzip -l $LLAMA_SERVER_ONE_ZIP
 ```

-A `llama-server-one-args` file in the archive can specify sane default parameters.
+A `default-args` file in the archive can specify sane default parameters.
 The format of the file is parameter name on a line, parameter value on a line, rinse, repeat.
 End the file with a `...` line to include user specified parameters.

 We don't yet support including the model inside the zip archive (yet).
 That has a 4GB size limitation on Windows anyway, as `.exe` files cannot exceed 4GB.
 So let's use an adjacent file called `model.gguf`.